FairpoolDEX/contracts/Market-Crash-Protection.md

 1. Must allow traders to withdraw compensation as soon as they want.
 1. Must allow protectors to sell the protection at any price.
 1. Must allow protectors to withdraw liquidity after expiration date.
-1. Must allow protectors to sub-yield the liquidity into other projects.
+1. Must allow protectors to super-yield the liquidity into other projects.
 1. Must not allow protectors to back out of their promise to buy at the guaranteed price.

 ### Deployment